Killavus/teamspeak-updater/README.md

 You need to configure your environment so the user running this program has all required accesses.
 On Windows, remember that creating symlinks by default requires administrator priviledges.
 If target release directory exists, all files within will get overwritten.
 Tool does not run if it does not detect that current local version is lower than latest published version, so in this case nothing will get overwritten.

+This tool returns non-zero exit code when no action is peformed or error has occured.
+You can use this fact to check for `0` exit code in a bigger script to know TeamSpeak got updated.

 ## Installation

 You need to have [Rust toolchain](https://rustup.rs/) installed.